kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

         **1. total:** Total number of layers.

-        **2. Data:** This is the list of layers with their details such as id, status and created_by etc.
+        **2. Data:** This is the list of layers with their details such as id, status, created_by, etc.

         **3. Add layer:** This button allows users to upload a new layer from the admin panel.